jaberassad/Drawing-Guesser/README.md

 # QuickDraw Neural Network Training and Tkinter App

-## Overview
+## Overview 📝

 This project involves training a neural network to recognize and classify drawings made by users.
 The neural network is trained using data from the QuickDraw dataset and is integrated into a Tkinter application that allows users to draw and receive real-time predictions of their drawings.

 ## Features

-- **Data**: Trained a feedforward neural network using public data from QuickDraw datasets.
+- **Data** 📊: Trained a feedforward neural network using public data from QuickDraw datasets.
-- **Neural Network**: Created a model using Tensorflow library that achives close to 90% accuracy.
+- **Neural Network** 🧠: Created a model using the TensorFlow library that achieves close to 90% accuracy.
-- **Real-Time Predictions**: Displays the top 5 most likely categories and their probabilities as the user draws.
+- **Real-Time Predictions** ⚡: Displays the top 5 most likely categories and their probabilities as the user draws.
-- **Tkinter Interface**: User-friendly drawing application built with Tkinter for drawing and predicting.
+- **Tkinter Interface** 🖌️: User-friendly drawing application built with Tkinter for drawing and predicting.

-## Getting Started
+## Getting Started 🚀

-### Prerequisites
+### Prerequisites 📦
 - TensorFlow
 - Tkinter
 - Pandas